Being a freelance writer for 6+ years, Billy has interest and knowledge in a wide range of topics.

 - In some cases, a full panic attack and nausea

 2. The Phobia of Holes (Trypophobia)

-These researchers claimed to have been the first to study this phobia, - because Cole suffered from it, I could see why he was curious what caused the disorder - rather than being a learned cultural fear, they believe it may be adverse reactions of biological revulsion.
+These researchers claimed to have been the first to study this phobia.
+Because Cole suffered from it, I could see why he was curious about what caused the disorder.
+Rather than being a learned cultural fear, they believe it may be an adverse reaction of biological revulsion.

 Famous People with a Fear of Holes

 The common term for those with this fear is Trypophobes, and it affects famous people too.
 Naturally, this helps shine more light on this rare disorder.
 Below are some of the celebrities who’ve talked about their condition:

 - Kendall Jenner—She went public about being a trypophobe, stating “I cannot even look at small holes without getting anxiety.”